PROPERTY DIVISION ATTORNEY IN LITHONIA, GEORGIA

 Separate property also includes that which was brought into the marriage and was not transferred to the other spouse.
 For instance, if you owned a house before marriage, it would remain yours even after you get married as long as it is not conveyed to the other spouse.

-What About Appreciation in Property Value?
+What About Appreciation In Property Value?

 Although property brought into a marriage is generally considered separate, there are some limitations to this rule with respect to appreciation.
 The first question is whether the appreciation was active or passive.